terran6/nft-on-terra/README.md

 # How to Mint Your Very Own NFT on the Terra Blockchain

 NFTs have been generating a lot of buzz in the blockchain community, particularly with their use in trading digital art.
-NFTs, or non-fungible tokens, are unique digital items that may be showcased and bought/sold on the blockcahin.
+NFTs, or non-fungible tokens, are unique digital items that may be showcased and bought/sold on the blockchain.
 Buying one of these unique items gives you ownership over the unique digital creation, somewhat similar to buying a distinct painting or art piece.

 In this tutorial, we will go over how you may mint your own unique NFT on the Terra blockchain.
 This allows you to create your own form of digital art for sale to millions of users that are currently utilizing the Terra ecosystem.